yonatanmgr/snappy/README.md

 - `config.yaml` and screenshot files (e.g., `screenshot.png` or custom names) are excluded from version control via `.gitignore`.
 - If the specified screenshot file already exists, it will only be deleted after a new screenshot is successfully captured.
-- The screen size and screenshot delay are customizable in `config.yaml`.
+- The output format (.png or .bmp), screen size and screenshot delay are customizable in `config.yaml`.
 - The screenshot file name can be customized via the `--screenshot-path` command-line argument; defaults to `screenshot.png` if not specified.

 ---